-- For home cooks, pot up big patio containers of mixed herbs, with a few edible flowers such as violas and calendulas for color.
-Think about the shape of the planting when its mature: use a tall, spiky plant in the center and surround it with mounding and cascading plants in different colors and textures.
-For best results, combine plants with similar water and sun requirements, such as rosemary, oregano and thyme, which like it dry, or basils, parsley and salad burnet, which like more water.
+- For home cooks, pot up large patio containers of mixed herbs, with a few edible flowers such as viola and calendula for color.
+Think about the shape the planting will take once it has matured: place a tall, spiky plant in the center and surround it with mounding and cascading plants in different colors and textures.
+For best results, combine plants with similar water and sun requirements, such as rosemary, oregano, and thyme, which like it dry, or basils, parsley, and salad burnet, which like more water.

-- At winter markets, sell a "Natures Remedies" combination of potted or dried herbs known to help with colds, fevers, and flu.
+- At winter markets, sell a "Nature's Remedies" combination of potted or dried herbs known to help with cold, fever, and flu symptoms.
 For example, an infusion of savory can be gargled for sore throat, a steam bath with rosemary helps open nasal passages, and thyme tea helps soothe coughs.

 - Cater to the cat fanciers in your market.
 Catnip is easy to grow and can be sold potted, dried, or crafted into cat toys.
-Plant pots of cat grass wheat, rye or barley seeds planted bumper-to-bumper and grown to about 4 inches tall.
+Offer pots of cat-grass: wheat, rye, or barley seeds planted bumper-to-bumper and grown to about 4 inches tall.

 - Create your own line of gift items to sell or give.
-Dried lavender sachets, herb vinegars, herbal teas and similar non-perishable items can bring in a significant amount of late-season revenue, if you plan ahead and grow enough for fall and winter events.
+Dried lavender sachets, herb vinegars, herbal teas, lemon verbena soap, candles, and similar nonperishable items can bring in a significant amount of late-season revenue, if you plan ahead and grow enough for fall and winter events.

-- Johnny's herb disks are an easy way to make bounteous pots of fresh herbs that are perfect for a kitchen counter or windowsill.
+- Johnny's Herb Disks are an easy way to produce bounteous pots of fresh herbs that are perfect for a kitchen counter or windowsill.
 You can plant the herb disks yourself in 6-inch pots and sell them when the plants are a few inches tall.
 Or make a gift package for customers who don't want to transport a live plant.
-Put a bag of your favorite potting mix into a pot along with the herb disk.
+Place a bag of your favorite potting mix into a pot along with the herb disk.
 Attach a tag with planting instructions and your business logo, and tie it all up with a ribbon.